The Shocking Crimes Of Velma Barfield, The “Death Row Granny”

 After a bad fight, Velma snuck out with the kids and left Burke alone in the home.
 While she was out, the house mysteriously burst into flames and Burke was incinerated before sunrise.

 Her children were devastated and, as far as anyone could tell, Velma was too.
-But Thomas’ death showed Velma a simple way to fix her problems and her life was soon filled with tragedy after tragedy.
+But Thomas’ death showed Velma that there was a simple way to fix her problems, and soon her life filled with tragedy after tragedy.

 Jennings Barfield and Lillian Bullard